Plant

 Broccoli belongs to the same family as cauliflower and can produce side shoots once its head has been harvested.
 We’ve written extensively on this subject; for more details click here!

-When to Harvest Cauliflower: For optimal harvest results, cauliflower heads that measure six inches across should be harvested once their maturity has been reached.
+For optimal harvest results, cauliflower heads that measure six inches across should be harvested once their maturity has been reached.
 Once harvested, however, ensure it remains out of direct sunlight to protect its delicate white face from sunburn.

 Harvesting cauliflower is simple and almost identical to harvesting other brassicas like broccoli and cabbage.
 All you need for successful cauliflower harvesting is a sharp knife or pair of clippers with sharp tips so you can harvest each head in one clean cut.